Tyrrrz/CliFx/Readme.md

   cmd1              Subcommands: cmd1 sub.
   cmd2

-You can run `dotnet myapp.dll [command] --help` to show help on a specific command.
+You can run `dotnet myapp.dll [command] --help` to show help for a specific command.
 ```

 To see the list of commands nested under a specific command, the user can refine their help request by specifying the corresponding command name before the help option: